 Remember that readership of scientific articles is global.
 Your clear writing style will help you to connect with your readers.
 Writing is a learned skill, which must be cultivated over many years for most individuals.
 A highly talented and skilled research scientist is not necessarily a talented and skilled writer.
 Save time by seeking help writing your papers.
 Having your manuscripts reviewed by native English-speaking colleagues or professional science editors will drastically increase the probability that your manuscript will be accepted for peer review and publication.

 An important key to success in any field is to understand what you do well and to build on those abilities.
 Your research is important.
 Do what you do best, and let SciTechEdit International help you publish by letting us do what we do best.
-Download the worksheet below to help speed up the manuscript writing process.
+See our science editing services.